Skip to content

 'A woman still cannot write erotic books with impunity'

 'Surely the fight for women's rights should have been fought by now, but it doesn't feel that way lately.
-Men still have a deep-seated feeling that they should be above women.
+Men still have a deep-rooted feeling that they should be above women.
 Where does that come from anyway?
 Where does someone like rapper Boef get the idea that he should just give women, who were kind enough to give him a lift,...

 PODCAST!
 Why the paper book will never disappear